cloudposse/terraform-aws-components/modules/spacelift/README.md

 atmos terraform apply admin-stack -s root-gbl-spacelift
 ```

 Now in the Spacelift UI, you should see the administrator stacks created.
-Typically these should look similiar to the
+Typically these should look similar to the
 following:

 ```diff